Skip to content

 Keep leadership updated on sales

-They run reports that help executives stay in the loop about all things sales.
+They run reports that help executives stay informed about all things sales.

 Manage cross-departmental collaboration